ClusterLabs/PAF/fencing.md

 ```

-Fencing agent `fence_virsh` is quite simple: it connects as root on the
+The fencing agent `fence_virsh` is quite simple: it connects as root on the
-hypervisor using SSH, then use virsh as you would have done to stop a VM.
+hypervisor using SSH, then use `virsh` as you would have done to stop a VM.
 You
-just need to make sure your VM are able to connect as root to your hypervisor.
+just need to make sure your VMs are able to connect as root to your hypervisor.

 If you don't know how to configure SSH to allow a remote connexion without
 password, here is an example using `hv` (the hypervisor) and `ha1`.
 As root on
-ha1:
+`ha1`:

 ```
 root@ha1:~$ ssh-keygen
 # [...]

-root@ha1:~$ cat .ssh/id_rsa.pub | ssh root@hv "cat >>/root/.ssh/authorized_keys"
+root@ha1:~$ ssh-copy-id root@hv
 root@hv's password:

 root@ha1:~$ ssh root@hv